 The district, its employees and others are prohibited from intimidating, threatening, coercing, or discriminating against anyone for actions described above.
-Individuals are encouraged to contact the Title IX Coordinator immediately if retaliation is believed to have occurred.
+Individuals are encouraged to contact the Title IX Coordinator immediately if they believe retaliation has occurred.

 Definitions

 Complainant shall mean an individual who is alleged to be the victim.